arunaengine/kubedal/README.md

 - **Kubernetes-native Resources**: Define storage locations as proper Kubernetes Resources with full RBAC support
 - **Universal Storage Support**: Leverage OpenDAL's extensive backend support for virtually any storage system
 - **Flexible Access Modes**: Choose between local caching for performance or direct FUSE mounting for real-time access
-- **Simple PVC Integration**: Connect to Resources via simple PVC annotations
+- **Simple PVC Integration**: Connect to Datasources via simple PVC annotations
 - **Zero Application Changes**: Works transparently with existing applications

 ## How It Works

-1. Define your storage locations as KubeDAL Resources
+1. Define your storage locations as KubeDAL Datasource
 2. Create PVCs with annotations referencing these Resources
 3. KubeDAL either downloads and caches the data or mounts it directly via FUSE
 4. Your pods can access the data as standard volumes